Mental Health Awareness has never been more important than this year.

 What is BIPOC?
 By including “BI” Black and Indigenous in addition to “POC” people of color, we are honoring the unique experiences of Black and Indigenous individuals and their communities, as well as the spectrum of existence and experience by POC.
 This July, MHA has developed content that is both timely and hopefully evergreen.
 We have included many of these resources here on our web page for BIPOC Month.

-For this July, MHA National has developed content for our 2020 BIPOC Mental Health Month toolkit that is both timely and hopefully evergreen, including:
+A new 2022 toolkit will be released in July, but much information which MHA National has developed content for our previous BIPOC Mental Health Month toolkits that is both timely and hopefully evergreen, including:

 - Links to updated information on our website;